Matt-dere/Hackintosh-Intel-i9-10850k-Gigabyte-Z490-AirDrop-AMD-580-IGPU/README.md

 # Installation
-Create an MacOS Catalina 10.15.6 USB-Installer Stick.
+Create an MacOS Catalina 10.15.6 USB-Installer FlashDrive.
 Do this on a real Mac.

 Follow this Guide and Download Method: -> https://github.com/corpnewt/gibMacOS <-

-<li> Plugin USB-Stick with at least 16GB.
+<li> Plugin USB-Drive with at least 16GB.
 My installation needed 8.30 GB. </li>
 <li> The following assumes your USB stick is called "USB_NAME" Normality is "MyVolume". </li>
 <li> Check that "USB_NAME"/"MyVolume" is partitioned with GUID. </li>
 <li> Open the terminal and enter this command to create the installer (Replace "USB_NAME"/"MyVolume" with your USB name.
 In this case Untitled. </li>